ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We want to initialize all simulants who could be claimed as a dependent on tax forms to have a parent/guardian.
+We want to initialize all simulants who could be claimed as a dependent on tax forms to have a guardian.
 This will improve tracking for names, and dependent status on tax forms.

+This person will be listed as ["Guardian"].
+By design, most will be parents, but some may be a grandparent or other relative.

 There are two groups that need to have parents/guardians initialized and we will address those separately: children under the age of 18, and